-Marek Kozlowski (PhD) is an Investment Manager at NRW.BANK with a focus on early stage investments, company & product development, as well as exit transactions across Life Sciences Sectors (Pharma, Biotech, Diagnostics and MedTech).
-Prior to joining a Venture Capital industry, Marek conducted 10+ years of basic and translational research across genomics, DNA repair, chromatin biology, neuromuscular disease and tumor dormancy fields at European Molecular Biology Laboratory (Heidelberg), Biomedical Center Munich, Children’s Hospital and Harvard Medical School (Boston).
+Marek Kozlowski (PhD) is an Investment Manager at NRW.BANK focusing on early stage investments (Seed - Series B) across variety of Life Sciences Sectors: Therapeutics, Diagnostics, Research Tools.
+Currently Marek serves as a board member or observer at 4TEEN4 Pharmaceuticals, Abalos Therapeutics and Emergence Therapeutics.
+Prior to joining a Venture Capital industry, Marek conducted 10+ years of basic and translational research at European Molecular Biology Laboratory (Heidelberg), Biomedical Center Munich, Children’s Hospital and Harvard Medical School (Boston).
 During his academic years, Marek co-founded the most active European and Asian early stage Life Science Accelerator “Imagine IF”.
-In addition, Marek possess industrial experience in Animal Health Sector at ITOCHU GmbH and Ajinomoto SAS.
+In addition, Marek gained industrial experience in Animal Health Sector at ITOCHU GmbH and Ajinomoto SAS.
 Marek is an alumni of the International Graduate Research Program at Max Planck Institute of Biochemistry, holds a Doctorate in molecular biology from Ludwig Maximillian University of Munich & European Molecular Biology Laboratory, as well as Master of Engineering in Biotechnology from Warsaw University.

-About NRW.BANK - NRW.BANK with its offices in Düsseldorf and Münster, is Europe’s third largest development bank.
+About NRW.BANK - NRW.BANK with its offices in Düsseldorf and Münster is Europe’s third largest development bank.
 NRW.BANK’s Venture Capital Funds (in total 220 Mio.
-EUR) support early stage companies with a leading technological edge across CleanTech, Digital or Life Sciences sectors (Pharma, Biotech, Diagnostics, MedTech, E-health).
-Since 2005 the VC Team at NRW.BANK invested in 39 innovative companies, out of which 26 belong to the Life Sciences portfolio, including Rigontec (acquired by MSD), CellAct (acquired by Mundipharma), NEO New Oncology (acquired by Siemens Healthcare) or Direvo Biotech (acquired by Bayer).
+EUR) support early stage companies with a leading technological edge across CleanTech, Digital or Life Sciences sectors ( Biotech, Diagnostics, MedTech, Digital health).
+Since 2005 the VC Team at NRW.BANK invested in over 40 innovative companies, out of which ca. 30 belong to the Life Sciences portfolio, including Rigontec (acquired by MSD), CellAct (acquired by Mundipharma), NEO New Oncology (acquired by Siemens Healthcare) or Direvo Biotech (acquired by Bayer).
 For more information, please visit https://www.nrwbank.com/en

 Lena joined High-Tech Gruenderfonds (HTGF) in 2016 and is Senior Investment Manager in the Life Science Team.
 She is currently responsible for eleven portfolio companies in the fields of medical technology, drug development, biotechnology and digital health as well as for sourcing and completion of new early-stage investments.
 Before, she worked as Postdoctoral Researcher at the University Hospital in Erlangen and obtained her PhD in Immunology within a DFG-funded Fast-track PhD program at the Friedrich-Alexander University Erlangen-Nuernberg.
 The thesis resulted in several publications in renowned journals.
 Lena received her Bachelor’s degree from the Georg-August University Goettingen with studies abroad in Umeå (Sweden) and Singapore.